LGBTQ Genealogy – Part 15a

 LGBTQ Genealogy at FindMyPast

-I am grateful to Jen Baldwin and Eleanor Overthrow-Jones of FindMyPast for the interest in LGBTQ Genealogy.
-I also thank all the listeners who logged into the live interview on 25 February 2021 or are now watching it on YouTube.
-On the day of the interview, […]
+I extend my gratitude to Jen Baldwin and Eleanor Overthrow-Jones of FindMyPast for their interest in LGBTQ Genealogy.
+A heartfelt thank you to all the listeners who participated in the live interview on February 25, 2021, or are currently watching the recording on

 Comments Off on LGBTQ Genealogy at FindMyPast